Jamaica, Iowa: Arts and culture

 Near to Jamaica is an octagon barn built in 1881, one of seven in Iowa to be listed on the National Register of Historic Places.
 The metal band Slipknot filmed the music video for "Psychosocial" here.
-They also recorded their fourth album All Hope Is Gone here.

 Government

 LaDonna Kennedy was elected mayor in 2015 but resigned in January 2019 after being arrested on charges related to marijuana found growing in her basement.